spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/1-getting-started/1-task.md

    ![Launch Task - Provide Arguments or Parameters](images/dataflow-task-definitions-click-launch-task-2.png)

-1. As we do not need to provide additional argument or parameters, click the **LAUNCH THE TASK** button.
-The UI returns to the task definitions page, as follows:
+1. As we do not need to provide additional argument or parameters, click the **LAUNCH TASK** button.
+The UI returns to the task execution page.
+For now lets select the `Tasks` option on the left side of the page.
+This will bring us back to the Task Definition page as follows:

    ![Task Definitions List with Successful Task Execution](images/dataflow-task-definitions-list-with-task-success.png)